Table of Contents

 Eric Updated by Eric

-This feature was designed for Qualified Overtime.
+This feature was designed for Qualified Overtime for Payroll System 2026 and later.

 Three major caveats in the new "No Tax on Overtime" deduction that are important to understand are: